 War comes to a close

-Mexico also agreed to sell its New Mexico and Upper California territories to the United States at a price of $15 million.
-The treaty effectively halved the size of Mexico and doubled the territory of the United States.
+Mexico also agreed to sell its New Mexico and Upper California territories to the U.S. for the sum of $15 million.
+The treaty essentially halved the size of Mexico and doubled the territory of the U.S.

 James S. Sullivan (public domain)

 Perhaps the most enduring effect of the war, however, is on U.S.-Mexican relations.
-While the war is recalled with passion south of the border, it is often overlooked to the north.
-And, although the two countries have developed strong bonds and friendly ties since 1848, these neighbors continue to struggle with distrust and misunderstandings created by the war, its effects, and the differing approaches to remembering the conflict.
+While the war is remembered with passion south of the border, it is often overlooked to the north.
+And, although the two countries have developed strong bonds and friendly ties since 1848, these neighbors continue to struggle with distrust and misunderstandings created by the war, its effects, and its legacy.